 Babysitting and Companion Care

-Traditionally, babysitting is a first job for teenagers or college students looking to make a little extra pocket money, but it’s a viable side job for anyone who likes kids, especially parents whose own children are now grown.
+Traditionally, babysitting is a first job for teenagers or college students looking to make a little extra pocket money, but it’s a viable side job for anyone who likes and works well with kids, especially parents whose own children are now grown.
 Similarly, companion care – which boils down to spending time with and taking non-medical care of senior citizens – is a great way to earn a little money, while at the same time forming a true human connection.

 Of course, with today’s technology, the possibilities are endless.
 Since you have so many potential side hustles to choose from, be sure that you select one that matches your interest level and, if possible, your existing skill set.
 Remember that side hustles are known as such because they often don’t yield significant income at first.
 Your passion and dedication, however, promise to carry you through this early period and prevent you from burning out before your investment begins to really pay off.